spacocha/Distribution-based-clustering/README.md

 The four most abundant sequences are true input sequences.
 To clustering only seqeunces that represent errors use the following parameters:

-perl distribution-clustering.pl -d raw_data.trim.unique.square.dist -m raw_data.trim.seq.count -R R_file_error -out seq_error_only.err -log LOG_error
+perl ../distribution-clustering.pl -d raw_data.trim.unique.square.dist -m raw_data.trim.seq.count -R R_file_error -out seq_error_only.err -log LOG_error

 Two of the true input sequences are distributed across samples in a similar manner (representing microdiversity).
 To clustering sequencing error and microdiversity, use the following paramenters:

-perl distribution-clustering.pl -d raw_data.trim.unique.square.dist -m raw_data.trim.seq.count -R R_file_micro -out microdiversity.err -log LOG_micro -abund 0 -JS 0.02
+perl ../distribution-clustering.pl -d raw_data.trim.unique.square.dist -m raw_data.trim.seq.count -R R_file_micro -out microdiversity.err -log LOG_micro -abund 0 -JS 0.02

 POST-PROCESSING:

 In order to make the error files into either a list or a community-by-OTU matrix, use the following perl programs on the output of the distribution-based clustering algorithm.

-perl Merge_parent_child.pl ./test_data/seq_errors_only.err > ./test_data/seq_errors_only.err.list
+perl ../merge_parent_child.pl seq_error_only.err > seq_error_only.err.list

-perl Matrix_from_list.pl ./test_data/unique_test.mat ./test_data/seq_errors_only.err.list > ./test_data/seq_errors_only.err.list.mat
+perl ../matrix_from_list.pl  raw_data.trim.seq.count seq_error_only.err.list > seq_error_only.err.list.mat

 These files can be used with other programs (mothur, Qiime) for commonly performed community analysis.